 In August 2022, the IRA was signed into law in the U.S., which contains certain tax measures, including a Corporate Alternative Minimum Tax ("CAMT") of 15% on certain large corporations.
 On December 27, 2022, the U.S. Treasury Department and the Internal Revenue Services (the "IRS") released Notice 2023-7, announcing their intention to issue proposed regulations addressing the application of the new CAMT.
-In 2023, additional notices were released to continue to provide interim guidance regarding certain CAMT issues before proposed regulations are published.
+In 2023 and 2024, additional notices or proposed regulations were released to continue to provide interim guidance regarding certain CAMT issues before proposed regulations are published.
 The Company will monitor the regulatory developments and continue to evaluate the impact on our financial statements, if any.